 Significance of Health Informatics in Healthcare

 Health informatics is a multidisciplinary field that integrates information technology, data science, and healthcare management to optimize the use of information in healthcare settings.
-Its significance lies in its ability to harness the power of data and technology to drive informed decision-making, enhance patient engagement, and improve overall healthcare quality.
+Its significance lies in its capacity to harness data and technology to inform decision-making, enhance patient engagement, and improve overall healthcare quality.

 Improved Clinical Decision-Making